teiniker/teiniker-lectures-softwaredesign/functional-programming/streams/README.md

 method.

 ## Reducing a Collection to a Single Value
-All techniques to manipulate collections so far have one thin in common: they all work independently on individual elements in the collection.
+All techniques to manipulate collections so far have one thing in common: they all work independently on individual elements in the collection.

 Now we look at how to compare elements and carry over a computational state across